GuilhermeW1/dokerized-fullstack/readme.md

 ### https://docs.docker.com/compose/install/

+you have to configure the .env file in the api if you tryng to running the app without docker compose you have to somthing like this

+DATABASE_URL="postgresql://postgres:admin@localhost:5430/postgres?schema=public"
+where the name of the database is set to the localhost

+disclaimer: note that in localhost im using port 5430 this is because if you have postgres instaled in your machine it wont work, in the docker-compose i have mapped the port 5432 to 5430 that prevent port conflitcs
-## Depois de ter o docker e o docker compse instalado e so rodar o comando abaixo na pasta onde o arquivo docker-compose.yaml estiver
+## Depois de ter o docker e o docker compse instalado voce deve configurar o .env dentro da api e dpois rodar o comando abaixo na pasta onde o arquivo docker-compose.yaml estiver

+create a .env file inside the root of api and paste this DATABASE_URL="postgresql://postgres:admin@ngdatabase:5432/postgres?schema=public"

+then type this in the root of the project
-# docker-compose up -d
+`` docker-compose up -d ``

-depois acessar a pagina web no
+and then acess the page on the web in the following link
 # http://localhost:5173

+# to stop the container you can type this
+`` docker-compose down ``

 para parar a aplicação e so rodar